PRICES (HST INCL.)

 HOW IS AN ANIMAL ADJUSTED?

-The spine involves specific motion units that can become restricted and have a lack of motion throughout an animals life - anything from a slip, fall or wrong turn can cause these vertebra to become "stuck".
-Dr. Tracey will determine which vertebra are involved by combining the findings of the case history, posture analysis, and static palpation.
+The spine involves specific motion units that can become restricted and have a lack of motion throughout an animals life - anything from a slip, fall or wrong turn can cause these vertebrae to become "stuck".
+Dr. Tracey will determine which vertebrae are involved by combining the findings of the case history, posture analysis, and static palpation.

-Dr. Tracey performs the adjustment to restore motion to the vertebra with her hands.
+Dr. Tracey performs the adjustment to restore motion to the vertebrae with her hands.
 It feels good to have the motion restored and most animals really enjoy being adjusted.
 Dr. Tracey is a gentle adjuster and won't use excessive force on your animals' spine.

 Large animal appointments in the Ottawa area can be made by contacting Dr. Tracey at 613-371-2048 or email@example.com